hashrocket/gatling/README.md

 #### System Commands in your callbacks.

 While implementing your callback funtions.
-If you are going to use `System.cmd/3`, use `bash/3` instead to get a prettier and more transparent output
+If you are going to use `System.cmd/3`, you can instead add `import Gatling.Bash` to the top of your module and use `bash/3` to get a more transparent output

 #### Example
 Say I want to install wget before my dependencies are installed in the `deploy`